 Good to know: when you pay for your flight tickets with your credit card, you sometimes benefit from insurance that covers certain emergency expenses abroad.
 Feel free to ask your bank for more information.

-The European Health Insurance Card (EHIC) covers medical, hospitalization or repatriation expenses incurred within the European Union.
+If you are a European Union citizen or resident, the European Health Insurance Card (EHIC) covers medical, hospitalization or repatriation expenses incurred within the European Union.
 For a long-distance trip, such as a world tour, it is recommended to sign up for a specific insurance policy that will provide a wider coverage of health expenses.
+More info : https://www.schengenvisainfo.com/europe-travel-insurance/ehic/

 Regardless of the health insurance you choose, it is advised to carefully check all the clauses of your contract: some offer to reimburse only emergency medical expenses on site (and not a consultation, for example, considered as non-urgent).